Sadabahar plant is amongst the easiest flower plant to grow at home and is known by many names like periwinkle, vinca, etc.

 Now the next step is to choose the right size container.

-For Sadabahar plant, a 10-inch pot or grow bag will be sufficient, make drainage hole in it and put a stone over the drainage hole this will stop potting soil to escape and simultaneously allowing air and excess water to pass through.
+For the Sadabahar plant, a 10-inch pot or grow bag will be sufficient, make a drainage hole in it and put a stone over the drainage hole this will stop potting soil to escape and simultaneously allow air and excess water to pass through.
 (Here is a good quality plastic pot on amazon)

 Does Sadabahar Need Sunlight?